HerbCaudill/js-bootcamp/README.md

     └───────┘   └───────┘
     ```

-11. adfs

-12. Write a `sum` function that takes an array of numbers and adds them all up.
+11. Write a `sum` function that takes an array of numbers and adds them all up.

     ```js
     sum([3, 7, 12]) // 22
     ```

-13. Write a test to confirm that the `sum` function works correctly.
+12. Write a test to confirm that the `sum` function works correctly.

     ```js
     expect(sum([3, 7, 12])).toEqual(22)